The Best Maryland Crab Imperial Recipe – An Easy Classic

 Step 4: Sprinkle Bread Crumbs & Old Bay Seasoning

 I used very fine bread crumbs and it turned out great!
+You can use larger home-made bread crumbs if you want.

 My husband thinks that his Mom might have even just cut up pieces of bread to place on top of each serving, which sounds really good!